 If you’re marketing for a doctor’s office or a healthcare facility, gym or a hospital, you probably want to appeal most to people in your physical area.
 New patients, clients, or students will probably come from your local area.
 That means that the Location report is an important report for you.
 It tells you where your visitors came from.

-Find this report at Audience> Geo> Locations.
+Find this report at User attributes> Demographic details> Cities.

-Our lab sit has an international audience, so we’re seeing different countries in the screenshot above.
+Our lab site has an international audience, so we’re seeing different countries in the screenshot above.
 You might want to cast a larger net if you want to find new team members or if you know that you serve college students whose parents might look for a doctor for them from their home town.
 If medical tourism is part of your marketing mix, you may want to target different places from your neighborhood.
 And of course e-commerce sales can come from anywhere.

 Channels report

 The Channels report tells you how your web visitors find you.
-It is Acquisition> All Traffic> Channels.
+It is Acquisition> Traffic acquisition> Channels.
 You should generally see Organic Search first for a well-optimized website.
 Next in the screenshot above comes Direct, mostly made up of people who have typed in your URL or used a bookmark.
 If you don’t much direct traffic, train your team to ask patients, “Have you visited our website?
 There’s lots of good information there and you can visit the patient portal, too.”
 Your website might allow people to pay their bills and see upcoming events, book appointments online, or send secure messages; let your patients know the value and they’ll be more likely to visit.

 What content brings people to your website, and what kind of information do they use once they arrive?
 Visits to your insurance page or your About Us page tell you that your web visitors are at least thinking about signing up with you.
 Visits to your blog posts or articles show the issues that are of concern to your visitors.

 These are the key Google Analytics reports for healthcare marketers.
 Add these pages to your Monday morning or your Friday wrap-up and you’ll have a good idea of how well your website is performing.
-If you need help with analytics, contact us
+If you need help with analytics, contact us.

 Leave a Reply